Organizing a cluster

 networkquality: excellent

-If you already had it running, it won't close the pod to avoid unwanted changes in the system.
+If you already have the pod running, it won't terminate the pod to avoid unwanted changes in the system, instead a new pod is scheduled:

 $ kubectl get po